James Melcher: Finance career; Balestra Capital Management

-Melcher maintains that for both investing and fencing, one needs "a high level of self-control, particularly control over emotional reactions".
+Melcher maintained that for both investing and fencing, one needs "a high level of self-control, particularly control over emotional reactions".

 Melcher began his Wall Street career in the Equity Sales Department of A.G.
 Becker.
 After six years, Melcher formed First Venture Fund, a venture capital fund that he managed for ten years.

-He founded Balestra Capital Management, a global macro hedge fund manager, in 1979, and it became an SEC-registered investment adviser in 1987.
+Melcher founded Balestra Capital Management, a global macro hedge fund manager, in 1979, and it became an SEC-registered investment adviser in 1987.
 Melcher named the firm after the 'balestra', a fencing move involving a sudden leap forward, but which also sometimes "dictates a strategic retreat."

 Melcher started Balestra Capital Partners in 1991.
 As of 2004, it had an annual return of 22.84% a year, compared to the annual return of the S&P 500 of 13.14%.

-He started Balestra Spectrum in 1999.
+Melcher started Balestra Spectrum in 1999.
 As of 2004, it had an annual return of 10.59% a year, compared to the annual return of the S&P 500 of -1.16%.

 Balestra was named Macro Global Hedge Fund of the Year by Absolute Return Magazine in 2008.
 The fund bet against mortgage-backed securities using credit default swaps.
 In 2007, Balestra Capital's returns were 199.14%.
 In 2008, when the S&P 500 fell 38.49%, Balestra gave investors a 45.75% return.
 In 2009, it had over $1 billion in assets under management.

+Death

+Melcher died in Manhattan, New York, on April 17, 2023, at the age of 83.